Irving Brokaw: Personal life and family

 Irving Brokaw died March 19, 1939, in West Palm Beach, Florida.
-He's buried at Locust Valley Cemetery in Locust Valley, N.Y.
+He is buried at Locust Valley Cemetery in Locust Valley, N.Y.

 Career

 As a figure skater, Brokaw competed in early national championships in the United States that predated the U.S. Figure Skating Championships and won the events in 1906 and 1908.
 He competed at the 1908 Summer Olympics in figure skating, where he placed 6th.
 The 1908 Olympics were the first Games in which figure skating was contested.
-Brokaw became the first American to compete in skating, and by extension any Winter Olympic sport, at the Olympic Games.
+Brokaw became the first American to compete in skating and, by extension, any Winter Olympic sport at the Olympic Games.

-He was later elected as an honorary president of the U.S. Figure Skating Association, and made large contributions to skating techniques.
+He was later elected as an honorary president of the U.S. Figure Skating Association and made large contributions to skating techniques.

-Brokaw graduated from New York Law School and 1907, but never practiced law as a profession.
-He was also a well-known artist, and a member of The Salons of America, an art society, and also of the Huguenot Society.
+Brokaw graduated from New York Law School in 1907 but never practiced law as a profession.
+He was also a well-known artist and a member of The Salons of America, an art society, and the Huguenot Society.

-In the 1910, Brokaw wrote the book "The Art of Skating", which was referred to as the "figure skater's bible" by Time Magazine.
-In 1976, he was posthumously inducted into the United States Figure Skating Hall of Fame.
+In 1910, Brokaw wrote the first of four books, all entitled The Art of Skating, which was referred to as the "figure skater's bible" by Time Magazine.
+The first book included chapters written by leading skaters of the time, including Georg Sanders of Russia, who wrote about special figures, Phyllis Johnson and James H. Johnson from England, who wrote about pair skating, and Gilbert Fuchs from Germany, who wrote an essay entitled, "Theory of Skating".

+In 1976, Brokaw was posthumously inducted into the United States Figure Skating Hall of Fame.